KeyBank Center: Naming rights and ownership

+In April 2025, Erie County government intends to withdraw from the lease agreement when it expires in 2026, although its unclear the building will revert to city ownership.

+On July 30, 2025, it was announced by the Buffalo Sabres and KeyBank that the naming rights to KeyBank Center were extended through the 2035–36 season.

+On September 27, 2025, the Sabres announced a 5-year extension of the current lease agreement, which was extended through September 2031.
+The team also announced that it was in "the early stages" of developing a long-term plan for the arena, including plans for additional renovations.
+The team also stated that it would continue to negotiate with Erie County on the next phase of a future lease agreement.

 Notable events

 Hockey

-The venue hosted its first Buffalo Sabres regular season home game on October 8, 1996.
+The venue hosted its first Buffalo Sabres regular season home game on October 12th, 1996.

 The arena hosted the 1998 NHL Entry Draft and the 2016 NHL Entry Draft.

 The arena hosted games three, four, and six of the 1999 Stanley Cup Finals.

 In 2003, the arena hosted the Frozen Four NCAA Ice Hockey tournament.

-The arena was host to a house party for the 2008 NHL Winter Classic.
-Festivities included the Buffalo Sabres Alumni Hockey Team playing in pre-game action, followed by the Winter Classic shown on the scoreboard.

 From December 2010 to January 2011, the arena hosted the IIHF World Junior Championship tournament.

 During the 2012 NHL lockout, the arena hosted several Rochester Americans games and continues to host occasional Americans games at the arena.

 In October 2014, the arena hosted its first Ontario Hockey League contest, a neutral-site game between the Erie Otters (who counted among its players marquee prospect Connor McDavid) and the Niagara IceDogs.

+On December 29, 2018, the Buffalo Beauts hosted the Minnesota Whitecaps for the first National Women's Hockey League (NWHL) game played at the arena.

+In 2019, the arena hosted the Frozen Four NCAA Ice Hockey tournament again for the first time in 16 years.

+On February 23, 2025, the first Professional Women's Hockey League (PWHL) game in Buffalo was played at the arena between the Boston Fleet and the New York Sirens.
+The Fleet won 3–2 in front of 8,512 fans.

 Basketball

 The NBA carried over their annual preseason contest from Buffalo Memorial Auditorium with annual Toronto Raptors preseason games at the new venue.

 Canisius College played select home games at the arena from 1996 to 1998, moving there after decades at the Aud.
 However, they moved all games on campus to the Koessler Center after the 1997–98 season.

 The arena has been home to the NCAA (2000, 2004, 2007, 2010, 2014, 2017, 2022) and MAAC (1997, 1999, 2001, 2005) men's basketball tournaments.
+It will also host the NCAA in 2026.

 The arena was the centerpiece of a longshot bid to bring the National Basketball Association back to Buffalo by luring the Vancouver Grizzlies; the Grizzlies instead relocated to Memphis, Tennessee in 2001.